What You Need To Know About Stem Cells

 Despite these costs, many people in the US or Canada still try them out because it’s comparably cheaper to treatments done in Europe.
 However, these clinics have been called out due to compliance and ethical issues.

 Therefore, before you start any treatment, it’s worth researching the clinic.
 Take the advice provided by the FDA on stem cell clinics in North America to heart and make sure the clinic you choose is compliant to government regulations.
-Flying out to Europe may cost more, but in the long run, their high standards and strict compliance increases the chances of effectiveness.
+Treatment in Europe may cost more, but regulatory oversight and manufacturing standards are strict.
+This concerns the quality and safety framework around manufacturing; it is not a statement about how effective a treatment will be.

 How much do stem cell injections cost?